fusionlanguage/fut/doc/reference.md

 ### Strings

-In Ć there are three string data types:
+In Fusion there are three string data types:

 * String storage, written as `string()`.
 * String reference, written simply as `string`.